delliott0000/PyDoorBuilder/API/HTTP/Contents/Resource.md

 # Resource Endpoints
-This file documents endpoints related to `Resources`.
+This file documents the group of endpoints related to `Resources`.

 If you haven't already, please read [Common.md](../Common.md) first.